unixbhaskar/slpkg/README.rst

 	$ slpkg -f termcolor
-	The package is not installed on your system
+	The package `termcolor` is not installed on your system

 	$ slpkg -d termcolor
-	The package is not found
+	The package 'termcolor` is not found

 	$ slpkg -v
 	Version: x.x.x